shivaniramdas/Netflix-Content-Analysis/README.md

 * How 'old' is the content on Netflix?
 * Are there more documentaries or comedies, thrillers or actions, stand-ups or dramas?
 * What actors do we see more often on Netflix?
-* I am a big fan of the 90's bollywood movies.What can i expect?
 * Is the average length of a movie gradually increases as consumers have more and more opportunities to enjoy them in the comfort of their home?

 I have also used the the description column of the data to create clusters and find similar content.